-Our program is proud to support residents through anticipated and unanticipated life experiences through our very progressive and newly updated residency leave policy.
-Our comprehensive leave policy covers all types of leave (such as, bereavement leave, caregiver leave, medical leave, and parental leave) and provides equal time at home to everyone including to both birth and non-birth parents.
-Upto 8 weeks of at home are available to all categorical residents without need to extend their training and in addition to the annual 4 weeks of vacation.
+Our program is proud to support residents through anticipated and unanticipated life experiences through our very progressive and recently updated residency leave policy.
+Our comprehensive leave policy covers all types of leave (for example, bereavement leave, caregiver leave, medical leave, and parental leave) and provides equal time at home to everyone including to both birth and non-birth parents.
+Up to 8 weeks of at home are available to all categorical residents without the need to extend their training and in addition to the annual 4 weeks of vacation.
 We also recognize that no two situations or residents are the same, and therefore work with each resident to individualize their leave plan, including attention to additional support for their transition to return to clinical duties.

 Cornerstones of our residents’ experience include time-honored traditions, including our annual Intern Retreat.
 Held every year in the fall, interns are covered to leave the hospital for a weekend of reflection, bonding, and relaxation outside of the city.
 We also host Rising Junior Retreat and Rising Senior Retreat for our residents, which allows professional development and provides a space to reflect as they transition to their new role.

-Our interns on geriatrics are responsible for organizing a weekly “Geri Happy Hours” on Wednesday evenings for the entire residency program.
+Our interns on elective are responsible for organizing a weekly Happy Hour on Wednesday evenings for the entire residency program.
 These are held throughout the city -- some favorite spots include Harlem Tavern, Pier i, and Bodega 88!

 After finishing a night rotation, our residents organize a “post-nights brunch,” which allows the team to bond outside of the hospital and enjoy some sunshine!